baptistparty/blog/_posts/2021-07-10-Why-did-deacons-take-over-baptist-churches copy.md

 So, while any error is connected to inattention to scripture, it's strange that there wasn't much of a fight between Baptist “elderists" and  "deaconists."
 No group called out the encroaching pragmatism and liberalism of the deaconists, and no deaconists claimed the watching world needed their orthopraxy more than sermonizing.
 If a plurality of elders is biblical and historical, how did the deaconists win without a fight?

 Was it furthered by "life on the frontier?"
 Again, yes, in some sense.
-The shortage of ministers during the westward expansion meant many churches were irregular.
+The shortage of ministers during the westward expansion in the US meant many churches were irregular.
 In my home state, Missouri, missionary pastors arrived shortly after the Louisiana Purchase, and would ride circuit.
 Many Baptist churches held services only once or twice a month.
 The idea of a "cooperative" mission budget developed in Missouri when a glut of guest-preaching fundraisers threatened to take over most of the preaching in those frontier churches.

 But even on the frontier, Baptists longed for regularity.
 They understood the New Testament goal was to have their own deacons and preacher, and to meet each Sabbath if not more often.

-So how did people attentive to scripture, and longing for New Testament polity, wind up with a "deacon-led" polity?
+So how did people attentive to scripture, and longing for New Testament polity and health, wind up with a "deacon-led" polity?
 Like the answer to so many Baptist questions, you'll need to go back to the Glorious Revolution to find the source.

 ## Persecuted Baptists Find New Freedom in the 17th Century